How to change drive label on Windows 10

 Get-Volume

-4. Type the following command to change the drive label and press Enter: Set-Volume -DriveLetter DRIVER-LETTER -NewFileSystemLabel “NEW-LABEL”
+4. Type the following command to change the drive label and press Enter:

 Set-Volume -DriveLetter DRIVER-LETTER -NewFileSystemLabel "NEW-LABEL"

-In the command, make sure to change DRIVE-LETTER and NEW-LABEL for the drive letter and label you want to use (see step No. 3).
+In the command, change “DRIVE-LETTER” and “NEW-LABEL” for the drive letter and label you want to use (see step 3).
+For example, this command renames the drive “C” to “Windows:”

 Set-Volume -DriveLetter C -NewFileSystemLabel "Windows"

-Change drive label using Command Prompt
+Change drive label from Command Prompt

 1. Open Start.